CrossRef/cayenne/README.md

 standard out from the daemonized process's start up phase will be sent to `cayenne.log` rather than standard out.

+When running as a daemon it is sometimes useful to start an nrepl server to later connect a repl:

+    $ lein daemon start cayenne :api :nrepl

 ## Run within a Docker Container

 Create a docker image: